 'Battle of the Books'is now in its 34rd year.
 It is a program in which teams from different elementary and junior high schools test each other's wits about the content and authors of books from set reading lists.
 This program has stimulated children's reading beyond their natural selections and has provided recognition in schools for students who are enthusiastic readers (a nice alternative to all attention being directed to those who excel in sports).
 Since Battle of the Books was launched in the mid 80's, it is estimated that it has touchedalmost 2000 readers(not to mention their teachers and parents) and featured over 3000 excellent books.

 Woozles is now in its 40th year.
 It is still in the same location (albeit bigger than when it opened) and still committed to the vision of being 'more than a store', being 'a place for and about children'.
 Liz Crocker is still the store owner; sadly Ann Connor Brimer died, much too young, in 1988, and Brian Crocker passed away in 2014.
-Trudy Carey is enjoying retirement after 30 years and her shoes have been ably filled by Suzy MacLean as the store Manager.
+Trudy Carey is enjoying retirement after 30 years and her shoes have been ably filled by Suzy MacLean as the store Manager and Lisa Doucet as Co-Manager.

 Over the years, we have graduated from not even having a cash register for the first eight years to now being fully computerized and able to research and fulfill customers' orders all over the world.
 And, at age 40 and counting, we know we are theoldest children's bookstore in Canada.

 While these awards are very special, they don't even come close to the delight and pride felt when customers come into the store with young children and tell us that they came to Woozles when they were babies themselves and that it has always been a special place for them.